nickfargo/state/_includes/content/api/state/attributes.md

 #### [abstract](#state--attributes--abstract)

 A state that is `abstract` cannot itself be current.
-Consequently a transition that targets an abstract state will be forcibly redirected to the appropriate concrete descendant state.
+Consequently a transition that targets an abstract state will be forcibly redirected to the appropriate [`concrete`](#state--attributes--concrete) descendant of the abstract state.

 The redirection target of an `abstract` state is determined by seeking its first substate marked [`default`](#state--attributes--default).
 If no `default` substate exists, the first substate is targeted.
-If the redirection target is itself `abstract`, then the process is repeated until a concrete descendant is found.
-If an `abstract` state has no concrete descendants, currency is directed to the deepest descendant.
+If the redirection target is itself abstract, then the process is repeated until a concrete descendant is found.
+If an abstract state has no concrete descendants, currency is directed as deep as possible via the first substate at each level.

 The `abstract` attribute is inherited from protostates.